Kurviger Website: Getting Started

 • Lookout points (OSM)

-In the POI info window, you can click on Add to route to easily include this POI in your tour.
+Add a POI to your route: In the POI info window, you can click on Add to route to easily include this POI in your tour.

 Manage Routes